parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 ## Sparse allocation and deallocation implementation

-*This section has not been completely updated from the original sparse implementation.*
+*This section has not been completely updated from the original sparse implementation and is kept here as a reference for developers.*

 Implementing the sparse allocation capability requires deep changes in the entire infrastructure, because the entire infrastructure assumed that all variables are always allocated on all blocks.
 It